 The course focuses on three main areas: the production of recorded media (VoD), live-streamed content, and the growing demand for interactive and immersive content, such as AR, VR and esports.

 Why Media Production at LSBU?

-- Shares some modules with BA (Hons) Animation, allowing you to develop their skills more broadly as a producer of creative content.
+- Shares some modules with BA (Hons) Animation, allowing you to develop your skills more broadly as a producer of creative content.

 - Works with latest technologies, including video on-demand, live streaming and AR/MR.